 If you have registered your item with the easyfind.ch online lost-and-found office and attached an easyfind code sticker to it (subject to a charge), you do not need to do anything – you will be informed automatically when the item is found.

 If you find something and don't know who it belongs to, you are legally obliged to hand it into the office responsible.
-See the table above.
+See under "I have lost an item – where should I look?".

 If you find an item with an easyfind code sticker, you can send the owner a free message on the website.
 However, you can also hand in the item to the nearest lost property office.